erocci/erocci/README.md

-# erOCCI
+# erocci

-erOCCI is a framework for building OCCI like API (similar to rOCCI or pyOCNI), with the following objectives:
+erocci is a framework for building OCCI like API, with the following objectives:
 * 100% compliance with OCCI specifications (core and rendering)
 * scalability
 * clear separation between
   * rendering: text/occi, text/plain, application/occi+json, etc.
-  * transport: HTTP, etc (XMPP planned)
+  * transport: HTTP, XMPP
-  * backends: storage (Riak, etc.), "procci" to other APIs
+  * backends: storage (Mnesia, etc.), "procci" to other APIs
 * small and heavily tested (planned.. but some unit tests already there)

 ## Architecture